Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 – Michelle, mom to Reid

-Soft tissue sarcomas can recur years into survivorship.
-The tumor can come back in the same place (local recurrence) or in another part of the body (distant recurrence).
+Soft tissue sarcomas can return years later.
+The tumor can come back in the same place or in another part of the body.

-Patients will receive follow-up care to screen for recurrence after treatment ends.
-The medical team will make specific recommendations for the types of tests needed and how often patients should be seen for checkups.
+Your child will need follow-up care to screen for recurrence after treatment ends.
+The medical team will tell you which tests are needed and how often your child should have checkups.

 Children treated for soft tissue sarcoma are at risk for late effects related to therapy.
-Specific problems depend on the location of the tumor and the type of therapy received.
+Specific problems depend on the location of the tumor and the type of therapy your child received.

 Long-term effects of surgery can include loss of function and changes in appearance.

-Survivors treated with radiation therapy may have impaired growth, bone disease, and other problems due to treatment as well as increased risk of second cancers.
+Survivors who were treated with radiation therapy may have growth problems, bone disease, and other issues due to treatment.
+They may also have a higher risk of second cancers.

 All survivors should continue to have regular physical checkups and screenings by a primary physician.
-For general health and disease prevention, survivors should adopt healthy lifestyle and eating habits.
+A healthy lifestyle and eating habits can also help.

 Reviewed: December 2022